-This document defines the nonacademic criteria for admission, advancement through, and graduation from the dental (DDS), dental hygiene (BS), or advanced dental education (certificate or degree) programs at the University of the Pacific Arthur A. Dugoni School of Dentistry.
+This document defines the nonacademic criteria for admission, advancement through and graduation from the dental (DDS), dental hygiene (BS), or advanced dental education (certificate or degree) programs at University of the Pacific, Arthur A. Dugoni School of Dentistry.

 The School of Dentistry provides this description of technical standards to inform prospective and enrolled students of the skills required in the provision of oral health care services.
 These technical standards reflect the performance abilities and characteristics that are necessary to successfully complete the requirements of the dental, dental hygiene, or advanced dental education programs at the school.
 Applicants for admission to the programs should review these standards to develop a better understanding of the physical abilities and behavioral characteristics necessary to successfully complete the programs.
 The School of Dentistry complies with the requirements and spirit of Section 504 of the Rehabilitation Act and the Americans with Disabilities Act of 1990.
 Therefore, the School will endeavor to make reasonable accommodations for students with disabilities who are otherwise qualified in accordance with the Americans With Disabilities Act (ADA).